RaFaTEOLI/ReactCalculator/README.md

-I developed this calculator in react with Cod3r.
+I developed this calculator using React in a course with Cod3r.